Want to checkout our Free Trial?

 A historic milestone in 3M earplugs lawsuit happened in January 2024

-On January 16, 2024, 3M announced that the company is ready to pay more than $6 billion to consumers and military members who suffer from earing loss, tinnitus and other hearing-related injuriee due to defective 3M earplugs.
+On January 16, 2024, 3M announced that the company was ready to pay more than $6 billion to consumers and military members who suffer from earing loss, tinnitus and other hearing-related injuriee due to defective 3M earplugs.

 3M agreed in the announcement to send the payment to active service members and veterans by the end of January 2024.

-The litigation settlement for selling possibly defective earplugs to the military surpasses the 98% participation threshold.
+The litigation settlement for selling possibly defective earplugs to the military surpassed the 98% participation threshold.
 Upon reaching the 98% participation threshold, 3M was given the option to pay $1 billion of the total in cash rather than shares.

 “The strong support from more than 250,000 eligible claimants who have elected to participate in the settlement and release and dismiss their claims, coupled with ongoing dismissals of claims that do not meet participation or litigation requirements ordered by the MDL Court, are expected to resolve more than 99% of the claims in the litigation by the final registration date,” the company said in a statement.